21BEC/assignment/README.md

         <div class="section" id="section2">
             <div id="naruto" class="boi">NARUTO</div>
             <article>
-                this the story of a boy whose parents were the head of the village known as <b>hokage</b> and they stored the chakura of <i>nine tails fox</i> who became the part of the naruto and helped him in becoming the <i>hokage</i> of the village.
+                this the story of a boy whose parents were the head of the village known as hokage and they stored the chakura of nine tails fox who became the part of the naruto and helped him in becoming the hokage of the village.
             </article>
         </div>
     </div>
     <div class="col-lg-4 col-md-12">
         <div class="section" id="section3">
             <div id="Bleach" class="boi">BLEACH</div>
             <article>
-                whoaa what's a coincidence that this is also a story of the boy named <i>ichigo kurosaki</i> he became the substitue soal reaper(shinigami) whose job is to protect his city by a attack of hollowes who are lead by the caption of the 9th army who was also a soal reaper but his main goal was to reach to the true god.
+                whoaa what's a coincidence that this is also a story of the boy named ichigo kurosaki he became the substitue soal reaper(shinigami) whose job is to protect his city by a attack of hollowes who are lead by the caption of the 9th army who was also a soal reaper but his main goal was to reach to the true god.
             </article>
         </div>
     </div>